Become a Leader for Children with Diverse Abilities

-Step into the high demand field of early childhood special education as a graduate of this master’s degree program, equipped with best-practice pedagogy and methodologies as well as expertise in the psychosocial and familial needs of exceptional children.
+Prepare to enter the field of teaching as a graduate of this non-licensure education degree program, equipped with best-practice pedagogy and methodologies as well as expertise in the psychosocial and familial needs of exceptional children.

-Become Well-Versed in the Needs of Exceptional Children
+Topics Covered to Help You Become Well-Versed in the Needs of Exceptional Children

 - Early childhood growth and development